Shibden Hall – from William Otes to Anne Lister (Gentleman Jack) and beyond

 Anne Lister (Gentleman Jack) (1791-1840) and her family

 Anne Lister was born on 3 April 1791 at Welton, her mother’s birthplace in East Yorkshire.
 She was baptised at Halifax on 12th September 1791, at the church of St John the Baptist, Halifax.
 Anne was one of six children of Captain Jeremy Lister (1752-1836) and Rebecca Battle (1770-1817).
-Her father Jeremy resigned his Commission and began farming on his family estate in 1783 but later moved to live at Shibden Hall, where he died in 1836 aged 83.
+Her father Jeremy resigned his Commission and began farming on his family estate in 1783, but later moved to live at Shibden Hall, where he died in 1836 aged 83.

-Anne’s brothers were John (born 1789 and died in infancy), another John (1795 – 1810), Jeremy (1801-1802, died aged 5 months) and Samuel (1793-1813).
+Anne’s brothers were John (born 1789 and died in infancy), another John, who also died young (1795 – 1810), Jeremy (1801-1802, died aged 5 months) and Samuel (1793-1813), who survived to adulthood.
 Her younger sister was Marian (1798-1882).

 Siblings Anne and Samuel lived modestly in Halifax with their parents, brother John and sister Marion, not far from the Shibden estate.
 Being only two years apart, Samuel and Anne were very close, and both had an interest in flora and fauna.
-Young Anne was sent to boarding school in York.
-Sadly, her brother John died on 24th January 1810.
+Young Anne was sent to boarding school in York and wrote home regularly.
+Sadly, their brother John died on 24th January 1810, aged 14 or 15.
+Sam wrote to Anne in July 1810, describing his visit to a fair in Halifax:

-There was a crowded fair at Halifax this year, and the largest and best collection of beasts and birds that have been in the town for many years; we all went to see them in the day after the fair; there was an Elephant; a sea lion; a very large Tiger, two Ouran-Otangs, Leopards, Panthers, and a great number of Monkeys etc. Some of the birds were very beautiful, the keeper gave my aunt some feathers from a bird, called the Cassawary”
+There was a crowded fair at Halifax this year, and the largest and best collection of beasts and birds that have been in the town for many years; we all went to see them in the day after the fair; there was an Elephant; a sea lion; a very large Tiger, two Orang-Utans, Leopards, Panthers, and a great number of Monkeys etc. Some of the birds were very beautiful, the keeper gave my aunt some feathers from a bird, called the Cassawary.

 Sam was reported to have been serious-minded (perhaps a little dull), interested in the world around him, ambitious and popular.
 Despite the reservations of his mother and her friends, Sam enlisted in the 84th (York & Lancaster) Regiment of Foot of the British Army in 1811, following in his father’s footsteps.
 Anne wrote and encouraged Sam to keep a journal and to “Take every possible care of your health”.